vaadin/spring/README.md

 * 12.0 for Vaadin 14.0
 * 12.1 for Vaadin 14.1
 * 12.2 for upcoming Vaadin 14.2
+* 13.0 for Vaadin 16
-* master (currently 13.0) for upcoming major Vaadin versions
+* master (currently 14.0) for upcoming major Vaadin versions

 Getting started
 ----